 I often wonder why the life-journey we undertake in order to travel remains uncelebrated…

-Why the discount airbnb or hostel in the dodgy area is not worth at least acknowledging?
+Why the discount airbnb or hostel in the dodgy area is not worth at least acknowledging.
 Why we think pouty portraits in front of trophy landmarks are worth collecting, when surely the treasures are our victory over a million obstacles to actually get there, and the knowledge and empathy we acquire when we take ourselves out of our everyday lives.

-Working 16 hour days to save the money for your airfare, surviving a 16 bed dorm with no windows that opened and bunks that would comfortably fit a 5 year old with scoliosis.
-The debacle of the shared kitchen (no its not shared, not really, get-out-of-my-kitchen), the shared bathroom where one member of the Russian family in the other room was always occupying.
+Working 16 hour days to save the money for your airfare, surviving a 16 bed dorm with no windows that opened and bunks that would comfortably fit a 5 year old.
+The debacle of the shared kitchen (no its not shared, not really, get-out-of-my-kitchen), the shared bathroom where one member of the Russian family in the other room was always using.
 The broken bed base lurking under a perfectly made bed, the emergency light that came on (and stayed on all night).
 These are the things we need to celebrate..
 Because these are the stories you will tell, the ones you will remember the most.

 When the plane/train/bus was cancelled, when it left from somewhere you couldn’t find, without you.
 When your bag got stolen, when there was no water for a shower, when there was no water to drink.
-When you were at the right airbnb, but no one was there…and you had no phone battery, when the atm swallowed your card.
+When you were hopefully at the right airbnb, but no one was there…and you had no phone battery, when the atm swallowed your card.
 When you had no local currency and nowhere to get any.
 When you were sick and had no idea what to do.